solana-foundation/developer-content/content/guides/getstarted/solana-token-airdrop-and-faucets.md

   - testnet
 ---

-# Solana faucets to get SOL tokens for development
+# How to get Solana devnet SOL (including airdrops and faucets)

 This is a collection of the different ways for developers to acquire SOL on Solana's testing networks, the Solana devnet and testnet.